Sudhakar7777777/react-template/README.md

    - Support for SCSS and SCSS modules
    - Support for image processing

-## To do
+## To do - add additional features

 - Add Redux and Redux Toolkit
-- Code Structure using ducks pattern recommended by Redux
+- Organize the Code Structure using ducks pattern recommended by Redux
-- Enable prettier, eslint, fork-ts-checker-webpack-plugin
+- ESLint, Pretter, and Stylelint for code quality consistency
+- Run typescript type checking in parallel mode - fork-ts-checker-webpack-plugin
-- Enable Jest/ testing tools
+- Jest for unit testing
+- Dockerize the project

 ## Reference